 Our Atlanta car accident lawyers have extensive experience representing victims of all types of motor vehicle accidents and can help you determine if you have grounds for a claim during a free, no-obligation consultation.
 Contact us today to learn more.

-Comparative Negligence Laws in Georgia
+What Is Comparative Negligence Laws in Georgia?

 While some car accidents have a single at-fault party, many involve multiple contributing factors, meaning blame can be assigned to more than one person.
 Georgia law recognizes that fault is often shared in motor vehicle accidents and, as such, follows a rule of modified comparative negligence.

 Under this rule, you are permitted to file a car accident claim and seek compensation for your injuries if you are partly at fault—as long as you are less than 50% at fault.
 If you are 50% or more at fault for the accident, you cannot file a claim.

 Insurance companies know this and often try to deny your claim by arguing that you were mostly to blame for the accident.
 Even when they cannot successfully argue that you were more than 50% at fault, they may inflate your at-fault percentage to limit your payout.
 An experienced Atlanta car accident lawyer can help you argue against this percentage.

 Under the state’s modified comparative negligence rule, your total recovery will be reduced by your at-fault percentage.
 So, if you are found 25% to blame for the accident, you can only recover up to 75% of the full amount.
 Often, insurance companies will argue that you were more at fault than you really were in an effort to reduce your recovery and save money.

 At The Roth Firm, LLC, we know how to fight back against these and other unjust insurance company tactics.
 With past experience in insurance defense, our attorneys bring unique insight into how the other side operates to every case.
 They use this knowledge to effectively fight for their clients’ rights and seek the maximum compensation they are owed.